 Finals in each division will consist of a semifinal round and a final round, unless twelve or more qualifiers are playing, in which case additional rounds may be employed.

 In the event a qualifying player is not available, he or she will be skipped in the ranking as if he or she had not qualified.
-Upon discovering at any point (before finals play or during finals play) that a player is not present, tournament officials will make a specific announcement for that player, allowing at least ten minutes but no more than twenty minutes, for that player to appear.
+Upon discovering at any point (before finals play or during finals play) that a player is not present, tournament officials will make a specific announcement for that player, allowing at least ten minutes for that player to appear.
 Substitutions or late arrivals are not allowed.

 No player shall be allowed to play in the finals of more than one division simultaneously.
 Any player who qualifies in two divisions with a scheduling conflict must select only one finals round in which to compete.